 OOSA will then proceed to evaluate each submission.
 At OOSA's sole discretion, additional information may be requested from applicants, if necessary, to assist in the evaluation of an application.
 Selected applicants will then be notified with the results of the selection process.
 All awards are final and made at the sole discretion of OOSA, not subject to challenge or review.

-1 June 2014: Selection of the winning research team by the Selection Board.
-Suggestion of a cooperation partner from the European space science community as a mentor for the selected research team.
+April - May 2015: Selection of the winning research team by the Selection Board.
+Suggestion of a cooperation partner from the European space science community as a mentor for the selected research team, if desired.

-June - November 2014: Experiment preparation in close cooperation with ZARM experts and the scientific mentor:
+May - October 2015: Experiment preparation in close cooperation with ZARM experts and the scientific mentor, if selected:

 The selected research team will be offered financial support exclusively for travel purposes.
 This may include the provision of a round-trip air ticket between the participants' international airport of departure and Bremen, Germany.
 En-route expenses or any changes made to the air ticket must be the responsibility of the participants.